 This symbol of the fruitless fig tree being covered with large leaves being present is very ancient.
 Our first parents Adam and Eve, after they sinned in the Garden of Eden, were described as hiding their nakedness through the use of large fig leaves.
-In the first century (CE) the Messiah completed a three and one-half year ministry here on earth that on the main was at the first exclusively directed at bringing the Salvation of Adonai to His own Family-nation of Israel.
+In the first century (CE) the Messiah completed a three and one-half year ministry here on earth that on the main was exclusively directed at bringing the Salvation of Adonai first to His own Family-nation of Israel.

 The same Nation-Family (Israel) but a New Fig Tree:

-So, the judgment warned about in this Tenth Mashal of Messiah has already been executed upon the old Israel of the past.
+So, the judgment warned about in this Tenth Mashal of Messiah has already been executed upon the old Israel.

 We are blessed to say that this New Fig Tree was planted in the sacred soil of Israel in the Hebrew year 5708 (Secular year 1948).